EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: EchoTrail-GUI

 Upon termination, each generated trajectory \(\tau\) is evaluated by a critic, implemented as a reward model \(R_{\text{critic}}\).
 The critic acts as a quality filter, assigning a score based on the trajectory's coherence, efficiency, and success in achieving its implicit goal.
 This score is mapped to a 5-level scale.
 We define a quality threshold \(\theta_{\text{good}} = 4\).
 A trajectory is deemed high-quality and worthy of inclusion in the permanent memory if its score satisfies this condition:

 Importantly, the stored trajectories are not raw screenshot sequences.
 Instead, to enhance generality, reduce redundancy, and maintain a lightweight memory footprint, each trajectory is converted into an abstracted representation that contains (i) a textual description of the screenshot at each step, (ii) the exploration agent’s intent summary, and (iii) the executed action.
 This structured, modality-agnostic format preserves the essential semantic and operational information needed for downstream retrieval and in-context guidance, while avoiding the storage cost and device-specific bias inherent in pixel-level data.
+In practice, an average 5-step trajectory occupies only $\sim$1k tokens in this format, compared to $>$10k tokens for an equivalent concatenated screenshot history—a $\sim$90\% reduction that makes context overhead negligible for modern VLMs with 128k context windows.

 This critical filtering step is paramount, as our ablations (Sec~\ref{sec:ablation}) show that injecting low-quality memories is more detrimental than providing no memory at all.